Background

 Live‑attenuated viral vaccines

-A number of patients with chronic moderate-severe neutropenia (neutrophil count <1 x10^9/L) will not have a defined molecular defect, the cause may be unclear, or they may have suspected immune neutropenia for which there is no diagnostic test.
-In these patients, an evaluation for an underlying immune defect is recommended prior to administration of live-attenuated viral vaccines (see MVEC Flowchart: Live attenuated viral vaccines in patients with chronic neutropenia).
-If there are no concerning features on history, examination or screening investigations, live-attenuated viral vaccines are recommended, as per the NIP.
+A number of patients with chronic moderate‑severe neutropenia (neutrophil count < 1×10^9/L) will not have a defined molecular defect; the cause may be unclear, or they may have suspected immune neutropenia for which there is no diagnostic test.
+In these patients, an evaluation for an underlying immune defect is recommended prior to administration of live‑attenuated viral vaccines (e.g. rotavirus, MMR and varicella).
+If there are no concerning features on history, examination or screening investigations, live‑attenuated viral vaccines are recommended, as per the NIP.
 If any abnormalities or concerns are raised, a formal immunology consult should be sought prior.

 In patients for whom the neutropenia is expected to be transient, or further investigation is planned in the near future (e.g. bone marrow examination or molecular studies), consideration should be given to delaying live‑attenuated viral vaccines until this information is available.

-Live-attenuated viral vaccines are contraindicated in patients with leucocyte adhesion disorder, Chediak Higashi syndrome or other defects in cytolytic granule release.
+Live‑attenuated viral vaccines are contraindicated in patients with other inborn errors of immunity, such as leucocyte adhesion disorder, Chediak–Higashi syndrome or other defects in cytolytic granule release.

-Live bacterial vaccines (e.g. the BCG vaccine, oral typhoid vaccine) are generally contraindicated in patients with neutropenia.
-Typhoid protection can be provided by using an inactivated vaccine.
-If there is a high risk of Tuberculosis in an individual with neutropenia, BCG vaccine should be discussed with both an immunisation specialist and haematologist.
+If there is a high risk of tuberculosis exposure in an individual with neutropenia, such as travel to a endemic area to visit friends and relatives (VFR), BCG vaccine should be discussed with both an immunisation specialist and haematologist.

 Resources